Russia's Mercury Retail bets on ultra-convenience format to win food shoppers, boost growth

 Red & White was founded by Studennikov in Russia’s Chelyabinsk region in 2006.
 The businessman, who had set up his SPS-Holding in the 1980s to sell alcohol and tobacco products, decided to open ultra-convenient shops after realising that nothing was convenient to him as a shopper at local supermarkets.
 His outlets were contrastingly small, very close to residential buildings and aimed at offering people most necessary daily products at best prices.

-Businessmen Sergey Katsiev, co-owner of Russia’s biggest tobacco distributor with his business partner Igor Kasaev, opened the first Bristol shop in September 2012 in Nizhniy Novgorod, mirroring the already successful format adopted by Red & White.
-Separately, Katsiev and Kasaev had already owned the Dixy chain of traditional supermarkets since 2007.
+Businessmen Sergey Katsiev, co-owner of Russia’s biggest tobacco distributor with his business partner Igor Kesaev, opened the first Bristol shop in September 2012 in Nizhniy Novgorod, mirroring the already successful format adopted by Red & White.
+Separately, Katsiev and Kesaev had already owned the Dixy chain of traditional supermarkets since 2007.
 The three retail networks eventually merged seven years later, when Studennikov agreed to combine Red & White with Bristol and Dixy in 2019.

 “The business became so big that we didn’t have enough management skills,” the businessman told Forbes in an interview in November, explaining his reasoning for the merger.
 “We never worked on such a scale before.”